Silylone

-Theoretical Predictions
+Theoretical predictions

 The structure of carbene-stabilized silylones were first predicted using theoretical calculations by Gernot Frenking and coworkers in 2009.
 Their theoretical study of silylones was inspired from the development and synthesis of carbones: an analogous structure containing carbon(0) stabilized by two donor-acceptor ligand interactions.
 It was also inspired by previous reports of trisilaallene: a silylene complex featuring a bent geometry about the Si-Si-Si center.
 The unexpected bent trisilaallene bond angle was dissimilar that of carbon allenes (C=C=C) yet like that of NHC-stabilized carbones.
 Towards the goal of rationalizing this structure and to investigate silylones in general, the authors analyzed the energetics of di-coordinated model complexes of silicon(0) (L2Si) and carbon(0) (L2C).
 More specifically, the analysis was conducted using boron trihydride (BH3) binding analysis and proton affinity analysis at the BP86/TZVPP level of theory.

 Compared to analogous model complexes of carbon, the silicon complexes displayed very different characteristics.
 For example, for two of the examined models, the structure of L2C(BH3)2 could not be energetically minimized whereas it could be for L2Si(BH3)2.
 Both the silicon and carbon model complexes contained two lone pair orbitals: one with σ-orbital character and one with π-orbital character.
 However, bonding of one of the model complexes with a single BH3 occurred at the π-lone pair for the silicon complex and at the σ-lone pair for the carbon complex.
 As a consequence, the bonding geometries of the resultant complexes differed.
 High values of the second proton affinity (e.g. PA = 142.9, 129.3, 166.8, and 123.9 kcal/mol) and of the bond dissociation energy (BDE) of the second BH3 ligand of di-coordinated BH3 complexes (e.g. 26.2, 47.8, 48.1, and 36.6 kcal/mol) were also found.
 In conjunction with frontier orbital analysis, the high electron density found at the silicon centers suggested that the ligands bonded as donors than covalently.
 Therefore, the authors claimed that the model complexes were better described as silylones than silylenes.
 Since high values of the proton affinity were also found for trisilallene, the previously reported complex was also suggested to be a silylone rather than as a silylene.
 As a result of this analysis, the authors encouraged their exploration by experimentalists.

-cAAC Stabilized Silylones
+cAAC stabilized silylones

 Cyclic alkyl amino carbene (cAAC) ligands, which generally contain sterically bulky and highly electron-donating ligands, have been utilized to synthesize silylone structures.